 Skip to Main Content

-This guide explains how to use City Blogs.
+This guide explains how to use City St George’s Blogs.

 Overview

-City Blogs is a service for staff and students to blog about learning, teaching and research activities at City.
+City St George’s Blogs a service for staff and students to blog about learning, teaching and research activities at the University.
 It runs on the CampusPress network which specialises in WordPress blogs for educational institutions.

 A blog is a website where the content typically displays in reverse chronological order - i.e. newest entry on top.
 Most blogs encourage interactivity by enabling readers to leave comments and engage in a conversation with the author.
 Different themes will provide blogs with a different look and feel, but they tend to have a similar layout.